Robin Tanner (artist): Biography

-Personal papers and works
+Collections

 Tanner's etching plates are held at the Ashmolean Museum, Oxford.

-His personal papers regarding his educational work can be found in the Archives of the Institute of Education, University of London (Ref: DC/BTA).
+His personal papers regarding his educational work are held in the Archives of the Institute of Education, University College London (Ref: BTA).
+The Institute of Education Archives also hold material relating to Tanner in the papers of George and Judith Baines (REF:BA).

-University of Bristol Special Collections holds letters written by Tanner, along with some sketches, collected verses, and draft and final versions of his autobiography and volume of collected letters (Ref: DM 1450).
+The University of Bristol Special Collections holds letters written by Tanner, along with some sketches, collected verses, and draft and final versions of his autobiography and volume of collected letters (Ref: DM 1450).

 Wiltshire Museum, Devizes holds many etchings and published works.

 The Crafts Study Centre, Farnham holds the Robin and Heather Spackman collection which includes personal documents; correspondence; sketches, drawings, prints and etchings by Robin and Heather; notebooks and commonplace books kept by Heather; travel journals; and written work by Heather.

+The Young Gallery, Salisbury, holds a collection of Tanner's botanical drawings, students' artwork and typographical work.